Skip to content

 json

-"It's about 15°C in Paris and about 18°C in Bogotá.
-I’ve sent that email to Bob."
+"Paris is about 15°C, Bogotá is about 18°C, and I've sent that email to Bob."

-Additional configuration
+Other configuration

-Controlling tool invocation behavior (tool_choice)
+Controlling tool calling behavior (tool_choice)

-1. Auto (default): Call zero, one, or multiple tool calls. tool_choice: "auto"
+1. Auto: (default) Call zero, one, or multiple tools. tool_choice: "auto"

 2. Required: Call one or more tools. tool_choice: "required"